How to Pay for Dental SchoolFebruary 8, 2021

 - American Dental Education Association/GlaxoSmithKline Consumer Healthcare Preventative Dentistry Scholarships: Full-time dental school students that intend to practice preventative dentistry may qualify for a $2,500 scholarship.

-- Hispanic Dental Association Scholarship Program: Dental school students who are members of the Hispanic Dental Association or Hispanic Student Dental Association may qualify for up to $5,000 to pay for their education.
+- Hispanic Dental Association Scholarship Program: Dental school students who are members of the Hispanic Dental Association or Hispanic Student Dental Association may qualify for various scholarships to pay for their education.

 - National Health Service Corps Scholarship Program: Through this scholarship program, award recipients can receive money for their tuition and fees, an annual payment for other education costs and monthly stipends to cover living expenses.
 In exchange, you must make a two-year service commitment and agree to work in designated high-need areas.